 They say when you love what you’re doing, you never work a day in your life.

 An Olathe man may one day find out if that maxim is a true statement, thanks to the power of e-commerce and his love of fishing.

 A recent high school track and field champion set a different kind of state record last weekend in south-central Kansas.

-The Kansas Wildlife, Parks and Tourism Commission approved the state’s 2019-20 waterfowl seasons during its April 25 meeting in Colby.
+The Kansas Wildlife, Parks and Tourism Commission approved the statewide antelope season, as well as deer seasons for select military installations, during its June 13 meeting at Salina’s Rolling Hills Zoo.